In This Article

 So, as you plan, try keeping an eye on the end goal, trying not to meddle in the drama of it all.
 “I think it’s probably best to keep your postponement challenges professional between your vendors and family—social media is not always the best place to go in a time like this,” he says.
 “Use the energy you have to remain calm and relax and to problem-solve.
 Basically, use your energy wisely."
 And when the big day comes, "Celebrate that you’re still having your celebration, and everyone has moved mountains to make it happen!"

 Below, a step-by-step guide on how to manage the stress of postponing a wedding and how to replan the celebration you want, whenever and wherever it may be.

-As of now, the CDC has officially recommended the cancellation of weddings in the United States for eight weeks, or until May 15, 2020.
 "We realize this situation is overwhelming and it’s changing every day,” says Aleah Valley of Valley & Company Events.
 “For couples that don’t have a planner, stay-up-to-date on trusted news—don't get overwhelmed with every single news site!”
 Her other tips?

 - Keep calm and level headed.

 - Employ friends and family to do the same.